karti16/coding-problems/README.md

 # coding-challenge
-Problems and solution from leetcode and other similar sites. hhh
+Problems and solution from leetcode and other similar sites.